 Families who have had significant changes in their financial status after the student's FAFSA has been submitted are advised to contact Otterbein University's Office of Financial Aid.
 Depending upon the allowable circumstances, adjustments to the financial aid award may be possible through the Financial Aid Special Circumstance Committee.

 Examples of changes that could affect the family contribution are:

 - Excessive medical and dental expenses not covered by insurance

-The first step in the Special Circumstance process is to meet with a Financial Aid Counselor.
-The counselor will go over your circumstance with you and determine if it meets the criteria for our appeal process.
+The first step in the Special Circumstance process is to consult with a Financial Aid Counselor.
+The counselor will review your circumstance with you and determine if it meets the criteria for our appeal process.
 The submission of a Special Circumstance does not always result in increased financial aid eligibility.
 In fact, due to corrections made during the initial audit, your financial aid may be reduced or could remain unchanged.